Indigenous Community Engagement Plan

 The Indigenous Community Engagement Plan (ICEP) Review Committee requests that researchers engaging with Indigenous peoples and communities:

-• Notify the Indigenous Community Engagement Plan Review Committee regarding modifications to the initial submission and requests for renewal.
-Complete a new ICEP indicating modification request on the form and submit supporting documentation.
+- Notify the Indigenous Community Engagement Plan Review Committee regarding modifications to the initial submission and requests for renewal.
+Complete a modification request (Event) of the original form and submit any supporting documentation.

 The ICEP Review Committee will notify researchers via email once the Indigenous Community Engagement Plan has been found satisfactory.